MorisatoK/orthomagic4ps/README.md

 ## Scripts
 ### Import Magic
 This script will place the orthophotos next to each other on the canvas.
+Short tutorial video can be seen [here](https://youtu.be/LdK6mX7kBXc).

 #### Usage
 1. Create a new document with the dimensions `4096x4096` and transparent background (without a background layer)